RobertBoganKang/piano_tuning/README.md

 Similar to [tunelab](https://www.tunelab-world.com/).
 This algorithm is fully construct by myself, it dose not violate the copyright.

-However, the temperment file is copied from tunelab apps, it is under the copyright of tunelab.
+However, the temperament file is copied from tunelab apps, it is under the copyright of tunelab.
 ### Pure Sound Tuner
 Since the inharmonicity model has been built, it is possible to remove all inharmonicity effect from the sound of note.